Gregory Joseph Herschlag

 PDE & Dynamical Systems

-I am interested in studying techniques to uncover gerrymandering and redistricting algorithmically, and computational fluid dynamics and high performance computing.
-I am teaching ordinary and partial differential equations at the undergraduate level.
+I am interested in studying techniques to reveal gerrymandering.
+I am also interested in computational fluid dynamics and high performance computing.

 Ravier, R, Mattingly, J, and Herschlag, GJ.
 "Evaluating Partisan Gerrymandering in Wisconsin."
 (Working Paper) Open Access Copy

 Miller, Laura, et al. Leaf roll-up and aquaplaning in strong winds and floods.

 Herschlag, Gregory, and Laura A. Miller.
 Reynolds number limits for jet propulsion: A numerical study of simplified jellyfish.

 Herschlag, Gregory, et al. Optimal reservoir conditions for fluid extraction through permeable walls in the viscous limit.

 Herschlag, G., et al. “GPU data access on complex geometries for D3Q19 lattice boltzmann method.”
 Proceedings 2018 Ieee 32nd International Parallel and Distributed Processing Symposium, Ipdps 2018, 2018, pp. 825–34.
 Scopus, doi:10.1109/IPDPS.2018.00092.
 Full Text

 DURHAM, N.C. -- On March 26, the U.S. Supreme Court is set to hear a North Carolina lawsuit that could end partisan gerrymandering for good -- and a mode of analysis developed at Duke University could impact their decision.
 The nation’s highest... read more »

 On January 9th, a three-judge court declared North Carolina’s congressional map unconstitutionally gerrymandered, stating that the drawing of the state’s electoral districts gave an advantage to the Republican Party.
 The US Federal court cited the... read more »